irmen/synthesizer/README.md

 **Software sound synthesizer (FM/PWM oscillators), sound file streaming and conversion, and sound playback and mixing engine.**

+This software has been created by Irmen de Jong (irmen@razorvine.net), and is distributed under the LGPL 3.0 software license (see 'LICENSE').

 Pypi: [synthplayer](https://pypi.org/project/synthplayer/)

 *requires Python 3.5 or newer*.